-Two OR problems were initially proposed to guide spatial conservation decisions for both effectiveness (i.e., accomplishment of established goals) and efficiency (i.e., saving the resources available to undertake conservation decisions and actions).
-The minimum set cover (MSC) problem aims to choose a subset from the set of candidate selection units (e.g., grid cells in a map or, in more general terminology, sites) to build a network of PAs that consume the fewest resources (i.e., number of sites, total surface area, financial resources, etc.), while guaranteeing that each of the species to conserve is adequately covered in those Pas; i.e., the presence of each species within PAs should equalize or exceed a given representation level (i.e., a target) that, ideally, certifies the persistence of a species in the long-term (Justus et al., 2008; Moilanen et al., 2009b).
-In this problem, sites, as selection units, cannot be partially selected, thus making the problem combinatorial.
-When a large number of sites and species are analyzed (i.e., ten-to-hundreds of thousands), the massive number of combinations to explore (i.e., potential solutions to certify) makes these problems hard to solve to full optimality (Pressey et al., 1996; Rodrigues et al., 2000).
+Two OR problems were initially proposed to guide spatial conservation decisions for both effectiveness (i.e. accomplishment of established goals) and efficiency (i.e. saving the resources available to undertake conservation decisions and actions).
+The minimum set cover (MSC) problem aims to choose a subset from the set of candidate selection units (e.g. grid cells in a map or, in more general terminology, sites) to build a network of PAs that consume the fewest resources (i.e. number of sites, total surface area, financial resources, etc.), while guaranteeing that each of the species to conserve is adequately covered in those PAs; i.e. the presence of each species within PAs should equalize or exceed a given representation level (i.e. a target).
+Ideally, this target certifies the persistence of a species in the long-term (Justus et al., 2008; Moilanen et al., 2009b).
+In these types of problems, sites are selection units that cannot be partially selected, making the problem combinatorial.
+When a large number of sites and species are analyzed (i.e. ten-to-hundreds of thousands), the massive number of combinations to explore (i.e. potential solutions to certify) makes these problems hard to solve to full optimality (Pressey et al., 1996; Rodrigues et al., 2000).